Information geometry of bosonic Gaussian thermal states

 \subsection{Paper organization}

 The rest of our paper is organized as follows.
-Section~\ref{sec:prelim-not} establishes notation and provides some basic background on bosonic Gaussian states and the Fisher--Bures and Kubo--Mori information matrices.
-Section~\ref{sec:review-gen-thermal-states} reviews and slightly extends some recent results from~\cite{patel2024naturalgradient}, regarding the derivatives of parameterized thermal states, their Fisher--Bures and Kubo--Mori information matrices, and their symmetric logarithmic derivatives.
-Our main results are then presented in Sections~\ref{sec:main-FB-KM-bosonic-G}, \ref{sec:derivative-bosonic-G}, and~\ref{sec:SLD-bosonic-G}, regarding bosonic Gaussian thermal states and their Fisher--Bures and Kubo--Mori information matrices, their derivatives, and their symmetric logarithmic derivatives.
-In Section~\ref{sec:conclusion}, we conclude with a brief summary and suggestions for future research.
+Section~\ref{sec:prelim-not} establishes notation and provides some basic background on bosonic Gaussian states and the Fisher--Bures, Kubo--Mori, and $\alpha$-$z$ information matrices.
+Section~\ref{sec:review-gen-thermal-states} reviews and slightly extends some recent results from~\cite{patel2024naturalgradient}, regarding the derivatives of parameterized thermal states, their Fisher--Bures, Kubo--Mori, and $\alpha$-$z$ information matrices, and their symmetric logarithmic derivatives.
+Our main results are then presented in Sections~\ref{sec:main-FB-KM-bosonic-G}, \ref{sec:derivative-bosonic-G}, and~\ref{sec:SLD-bosonic-G}, regarding bosonic Gaussian thermal states and their Fisher--Bures, Kubo--Mori, and $\alpha$-$z$ information matrices, their derivatives, and their symmetric logarithmic derivatives.
+In Section~\ref{sec:example}, we evaluate the expressions for the Fisher--Bures information matrix for a general single-mode, zero-mean bosonic Gaussian state.
+Finally, in Section~\ref{sec:conclusion}, we conclude with a brief summary and suggestions for future research.